RIPS25-Analog/OC-Synthesis/src/Diffusion-Copy-Paste/README.md

 ```

-## Setting up Defaults
+## Setting up defaults
 The defaults.py file allows selection of a set of target classes that will be annotated in the final output (all other classes will be treated as distractors).
-It also contains different image generating parameters that might be varied to produce scenes with different levels of clutter, occlusion, data augmentation etc.
+It also contains different image generation parameters that can be varied to produce scenes with different target object sizes, clutter/occlusion levels, etc.

 ## Running the Script
 ```
-usage: diffusion_generator.py [-h] --root ROOT
+usage: diffusion_generator.py [-h]
+                              --root ROOT
                               --background_images BACKGROUND_IMAGES
                               --output_dir OUTPUT_DIR
                               [--pos_prompts POS_PROMPTS] [--neg_prompts NEG_PROMPTS] [--seed SEED] [--steps STEPS]
                               [--max_obj_images MAX_OBJ_IMAGES] [--num_foregrounds NUM_FOREGROUNDS] [--num_backgrounds NUM_BACKGROUNDS] [--num_seeds NUM_SEEDS]
                               [--selected] [--no_scale] [--no_rotation] [--allow_full_occlusion] [--no_distractors] [--dont_parallelize]